-To be eligible for an ATAR, a student must complete at least 10 units of NESA-developed courses for which there are formal examinations conducted by NESA.
+To be eligible for an ATAR, a student must complete at least 10 units of Board Developed Courses for which there are formal examinations conducted by NESA.
+From 2025 there will be no distinction between Category A or Category B courses.

 These courses must include at least:

-- eight (8) units from Category A courses; - two (2) units of English (where English Studies has been undertaken, the student MUST do the optional HSC examination for the course to be counted in the calculation of the ATAR); - three (3) Board Developed Courses of two units or more; - four (4) subjects; and - only one Category B subject can contribute to the ATAR calculation (The student MUST do the optional HSC examination for the course to be counted in the calculation of the ATAR).
+- ten (10) units of Board Developed Courses; - two (2) units of English (where English Studies has been undertaken, the student MUST do the optional HSC examination for the course to be counted in the calculation of the ATAR); - three (3) Board Developed Courses of two units or greater; - four (4) subject areas

-The ATAR is based on an aggregate of scaled marks in 10 units of NESA Developed courses comprising:
+The ATAR is based on an aggregate of scaled marks in 10 units of Board Developed Courses comprising:

-- the best two (2) units of English; and - the best eight (8) units from the remaining units, subject to the provision that no more than two (2) units of Category B courses be included.
+- the best two (2) units of English; and - the best eight (8) units from the remaining units